What is Carburetor?- Definition, Types & How it works

 Disadvantages of the carburetor:

-• More air emissions than fuel injectors.
+• More air emissions will be released by the carburetor than the fuel injectors.

 Applications of Carburetor:

-• Used for Spark-Ignition Engine.
+• Spark-Ignition Engine.

 FAQs.